ambonvik/cimba/README.md

 ### Version 3.0.0, you say.
 Why haven't I heard about Cimba before?
 Because we did not make it public before.
 The first ideas that eventually became Cimba were built in C++ around 1990.
-That code ran on VAXstations, where launching a coroutine is a single machine instruction.
-Porting it to other platforms like a Windows PC was decidedly non-trivial.
-There is no code remaining from that predecessor in the current Cimba.
 What retrospectively can be called Cimba 1.0 was implemented in K&R C at MIT in the early 1990's, followed by a parallelized version 2.0 in ANSI C and Perl around 1995–96.
 The present version written in C17 with POSIX pthreads is the third major rebuild, and the first public version.